christsantiris/aws-tf-cicd/README.md

 * push the code.
 The pipeline should succeed

 * Now cd back into aws-devops-core
-* uncomment the section that says "Add Manual Approval" in the main.tf file
+* uncomment the section that says "Add Manual Approval" in the main.tf file leaving the line for NotificationArn commented out
-* run `terraform plan then` `terraform apply -auto-approve` and confirm the prod workload pipeline now has a manual approva step before apply
+* run `terraform plan then` `terraform apply -auto-approve` and confirm the prod workload pipeline now has a manual approval step before apply
+* uncomment the sns resources in main.tf
+* run `terraform apply` again and confirm the subscription via email